gammasoft71/Examples_wxWidgets/README.md

 ## [Applications](./src/Applications)

 * [Application](src/Applications/Application/README.md) shows how to create a simple wxWidgets application with wxApp.
+* [ApplicationAndException](src/Applications/ApplicationAndAssert/README.md) shows how to create a simple wxWidgets application and how to manage assert.
 * [ApplicationAndException](src/Applications/ApplicationAndException/README.md) shows how to create a simple wxWidgets application and how to manage exception.
 * [ApplicationAndMain](src/Applications/ApplicationAndMain/README.md) shows how to create a wxWidgets application and main method with wxApp.
 * [ApplicationAndMain2](src/Applications/ApplicationAndMain2/README.md) shows how to create a wxWidgets application and main method with wxApp.